CallumJSuth/Portfolio/week5_documentation.md

 ```

-<summary>: This comment provides a summary of the purpose of the UndacDatabaseSTRV class.
+This comment provides a summary of the purpose of the UndacDatabaseSTRV class.
 It states that the class is responsible for performing database operations related to the 'structureSTRV' table.
 InitDatabase Method

 ## InitDatabase Method